mhbeals/mhwood.github.io/multimodal.md

 ---
 layout: page
+title: Flips & Clicks
-title: Musings on a Multimodal Analysis of Scissors-and-Paste Journalism
+subtitle: Musings on a Multimodal Analysis of Scissors-and-Paste Journalism
 ---

 *This originally appeared as a 4-part blog series in April 2014.
 It has been consolidated here 1 June 2020.*